Empress Zhang (Tang dynasty)

 Empress Zhang (/dʒæŋ/; Chinese: 張皇后, personal name unknown; died May 16, 762) was an empress of the Chinese Tang Dynasty.
-She was the second wife of Emperor Suzong and gained great power during his reign, in alliance with the eunuch Li Fuguo, but eventually she and Li Fuguo turned against each other late in Emperor Suzong's reign, as the emperor grew gravely ill.
+She was the second wife of Emperor Suzong and gained great power during his reign, in alliance with the eunuch Li Fuguo; Their partnership made them virtually untouchable, allowing them to oversee and manipulate all matters in the court while isolating the emperor.
+But eventually she and Li Fuguo turned against each other late in Emperor Suzong's reign, as the emperor grew gravely ill.
 Zhang tried to have Li Fuguo put to death, but instead was captured and killed by Li Fuguo.

 Background

 The future Empress Zhang's family was originally from Deng Prefecture (鄧州, roughly modern Nanyang, Henan).
 Her grandmother Lady Dou was a younger sister of Consort Dou, a concubine of Emperor Ruizong, whose son Li Longji later became emperor (as Emperor Xuanzong).
 Consort Dou was put to death by Emperor Ruizong's mother Wu Zetian in 693, while Li Longji was just eight.
 Lady Dou spent much time raising Li Longji, and later, after Emperor Ruizong returned to the throne in 710, he created Lady Dou the Lady of Deng and honored her greatly.
-Her sons Zhang Quhuo (張去惑), Zhang Quyí (張去疑), Zhang Qushe (張去奢), Zhang Quyì (張去逸, note different tone than his brother), and Zhang Quying (張去盈) all became key officials, and Zhang Quyì would become the father of the future Empress Zhang.
+Her sons Zhang Quhuo (張去惑), Zhang Quyí (張去疑), Zhang Qushe (張去奢), Zhang Quyì (張去逸), note different tone than his brother), and Zhang Quying (張去盈) all became key officials, and Zhang Quyì would become the father of the future Empress Zhang.